rahulsarchive/FOS_UAV/README.md

 We realized one problem when tried to balance the CG of the wing.
 There was not enough weight on the front to get the CG where we wanted, even with the bigger batttery the plane was still tail heavy.
 For the intial maiden we added bit of nose weight to bring the CG forward.

 The maiden did not go successfully.
 It was very difficult to control and came down nose first.
 The wing was very heavy and barely had enough thrust to get it flying.
+Especially with all the drag from the large front bumpers.
 We realized that even though we designed for a 30deg sweep angle, after construction, the sweep was around 24deg.
 This pused the CG point forward and there was not enough weight in the front to balance it.

 ![open uav](Images/asm4.jpg)